wordofwarning/wordofwarning.org/current/2023/index.md

 <small><span style='font-variant: small-caps'>[back to top](/current/2023)</span></small>

 #### People
-Tamsin Drury, hÅb's Director, has been around a while — a really long while — she's been responsible for making the Arndale Tower flash, wrapping Cathedral Gardens in 7km of hazard tape, and firing a glitter-cannon to the *Hallelujah* chorus!
+Tamsin Drury, [hÅb](/hab)'s Director, has been around a while — a really long while — she's been responsible for making the Arndale Tower flash, wrapping Cathedral Gardens in 7km of hazard tape, and firing a glitter-cannon to the *Hallelujah* chorus!
 On the less eccentric side, over the years hÅb has worked with hundreds of NW artists to help them create new work.
 Please send programming enquiries to her via <mailto:info@habmcr.org>

 John Franklin-Johnston, hÅb's Programme Manager, is a freelance producer, events manager, facilitator, and was <a href="http://greenroomarts.org" target="_blank">greenroom</a>'s programme co-ordinator.

 Peader Kirk, artist + mentor, supports [Works Ahead](/hab/worksahead) and other hÅb projects.

-We're grateful for the ongoing support of a team of freelancers and volunteers that includes: Afreena Islam, Andrew Crofts, Angie Lee, Catherine Shaw, Jake Lewis, Jodie Ratcliffe, Kamini Patel, Louise Anderson, Megan McPhee, Sam Stockdale, Stacey Potter, Steve Bryan, Tania Camara, Tricia Coleman, plus Theatre and Performance students & graduates from The Arden.
+We're grateful for the ongoing support of hÅb projects from a team of freelancers and volunteers that includes: Afreena Islam, Alison Darnbrough, Andrew Crofts, Angie Lee, Catherine Shaw, Chloe Kerr, Jake Lewis, Jodie Ratcliffe, Kamini Patel, Louise Anderson, Megan McPhee, Sam Dixon, Sam Stockdale, Shkiesha, Stacey Potter, Steve Bryan, Tania Camara, Tricia Coleman, plus Theatre and Performance students from The Arden.

-Thanks also to our Advisory Board: Helen Palmer, Charles Rowley, Cathy Butterworth, Joseph Lau, plus Garfield Allen + Maya Chowdhry for [Divergency](/hab/divergencymcr).
+Thanks also to [hÅb](/hab)'s Advisory Board: Helen Palmer, Charles Rowley, Cathy Butterworth, Joseph Lau, plus Maya Chowdhry for [Divergency](/hab/divergencymcr).
 <small><span style='font-variant: small-caps'>[back to top](/current/2023)</span></small>

 #### Warnings